-Three, 8-hour days per week, for 27 days (216 hours) of clinical Practicum begins about half-way through the second semester of the program.
+Three to five, 8-to-10-hour days per week, (must equal total of 216 hours) of clinical Practicum begins about half-way through the second semester of the program.
 These placements are made in one or more affiliated agencies in the Lakeshore district.
 Mentors are identified in each facility to provide assistance and validate student progress.
 Clinical assignments are designed to encourage the student to practice and apply theory that is learned in the LTC laboratories and classrooms; therefore, the student may not accept payment for services provided during clinical experiences and Practicums.